Jimfarrugia/express_server_boilerplate/README.md

 # Express Server Boilerplate

+My aim for this project is to create a reusable starting-point for Node Express applications.

+Features:
+* [] MongoDB with Mongoose
+* [] MVC Structure
+* [] RESTful API
+* [] Authentication with Passport

 ### Getting started:

 1. Clone or download the repo and cd into the project's root directory.